 By the 1887-1888 winter season, 6 Gloucester was the home of the Hodgeses’ son and daughter-in-law, Dr. William Donnison Hodges, a physician, and Isabel Mary (Struthers) Hodges.
 They had married in June of 1887, and 6 Gloucester was their first home together.
 They also maintained a home in Nahant.

-William Hodges died in March of 1893 and Isabel Hodges moved soon thereafter.
+William Hodges died in March of 1893, a suicide, and Isabel Hodges moved soon thereafter.

 On May 2, 1893, 6 Gloucester was purchased from Richard M. Hodges by Charles Anthony Morss, Jr. He and his wife, Martha Houghton (Reed) Morss, made it their home.
 They had married that month and 6 Gloucester was their first home together.
 Prior to their marriage, he had lived at 323 Marlborough with his parents, Charles and Mary (Wells) Morss, and she had lived at 3 Gloucester with her parents, James Henry Reed and Martha Ann (Wesson) Reed.